Case Study

 Multi-Source Data Alignment

-The process begins by aligning disparate datasets:
+The process begins by aligning historical datasets:

 Exploratory Landscape Analysis